Ren-z23/Nova-Recycle-Bot/README.md

 (Note: This section covers instructions excluding the robot base setup)

+1. **GUI Machine:**
-1. Using the Surface Pro, connect to a network and open GUI.py.
+   - Using the Surface Pro, connect to a network and open GUI.py.

+2. **Jetson Nano Machine:**
-2. SSH into the Jetson Nano and connect it to the same network using the command `nmcli device wifi connect`.
+   - SSH into the Jetson Nano and connect it to the same network using the command `nmcli device wifi connect`.
-3. Start up jet.py using the following steps in order:
+   - Start up jet.py using the following steps in order:
      ```bash
      ssh [username]@[Jetson Nano's IP address]
      [Jetson Nano's password]
      sudo nmcli device wifi connect [network] password [network password]
      cd [path to the code directory]
      python3 jet.py
      ```
-4. The servos will be tested.
+   - The servos will be tested.
 Give it some time to calibrate.
 The GUI should display the robot's status without issues.
-5. To test, go to the GUI and press 'Yes'.
+   - To test, go to the GUI and press 'Yes'.
 If the displayed text is not the button, click 'Close'.
 This indicates that the system is working correctly.

+3. **Website Hosting Machine:**
+   - Host the website on another machine, which can be on a separate network.
+A popular choice is using XAMPP with PHP.
+   - Drag the `Server` folder into the XAMPP htdocs folder for hosting the website.
+   - Make sure the XAMPP control panel's Apache is turned on for the website to be accessible.

 ## Changing Item Types